wellyshen/react-cool-starter/README.md

 ### Boost App Performance by Shallow Compare

-If your React component's render function is "pure" (in other words, it renders the same result given the same props and state), you can use [React.PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent), which implements `shouldComponentUpdate()` with a shallow prop and state comparison for preventing it from re-render.
+If your React component's render() function renders the same result given the same props and state, you can use [React.PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) for a performance boost.

+React.PureComponent is exactly like React.Component but implements `shouldComponentUpdate()` with a shallow prop and state comparison.
 See the [Optimizing Performance](https://facebook.github.io/react/docs/optimizing-performance.html#examples) topic for more info.

 How we implemented the optimizing: